Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Nimbus Staff.png" Align=right width=8% height=8%>

 - 750 Gold
-- Quarterstaf
+- Quarterstaff

-**Crushing Blow**: Whenever you critically hit a creature with *Nimbus Staff*, their armor class is reduced by 2 for a minute.
+**Crushing Blow**: Whenever you critically hit a creature with *Nimbus Staff* or unarmed attacks, their armor class is reduced by 2 for a minute.

 ---